pypsa-meets-earth/pypsa-earth/doc/installation.rst

     Java(TM) SE Runtime Environment (build 1.8.0_341-b10)
     Java HotSpot(TM) 64-Bit Server VM (build 25.341-b10, mixed mode)

 In case you don't have Java, you have to install it from the `official website <https://www.oracle.com/java/technologies/downloads/>`_ or equivalent.
+Depending on the version of OS, download and install ``JDK 21`` or ``JDK 17`` from the link.

 PyPSA-Earth Installation